Resin Projects

 The Ideal Range:

-- The chemical reaction is a predictable rate of reaction that is constant.
+- The chemical reaction occurs at a predictable and constant rate.

-- The resin remains liquid, and long enough to be able to expel bubbles.
+- The resin remains liquid long enough to allow bubbles to escape.

-- The resultant surface becomes hard, clear and smooth.
+- The resulting surface becomes hard, clear, and smooth.

 Too Cold: Problems and Fixes